 Kaliningrad is part of a new development on Oktyabrsky Island in the Pregolya river.
-Now it is still a large building site, but it will eventually turn into an area of residential units, parks, and quays.
+It is currently still mostly a large building site, but will eventually turn into an area of residential units, parks, and quays.

 But even now, it is only a short walk away to the pleasant area around Konigsberg Cathedral, including a strip along the Pregolya River with a number of restaurants.
 There are more bars and restaurants a little further north along Leninskiy Prospekt, the main avenue, leading up to Victory Square.

-There are no hotels directly near Kaliningrad Stadium, after all it still is a building site, but various apartment rentals in the residential neighbourhood adjacent to the site.
+There are no hotels directly near Kaliningrad Stadium, but various apartment rentals in the residential neighbourhood adjacent to the site.
 The closest hotels are the well-rated Kaiserhof Hotel and Skipper Hotel on the Pregolya riverbank near Konigsberg Cathedral.

 Kaliningrad Hotel and ibis Kaliningrad Center, both at the southern end of Leninskiy Prospekt, will also be good options if you’re looking for something centrafcl at walking distance from the stadium.
 There are a few more hotels in the city centre, though overall Kaliningrad isn’t packed with hotels.
 Apartment rentals can be a good alternative though.